Volume 20, Issue 4 (Winter 2026) Salmand: Iranian Journal of Ageing 2026, 20(4): 514-527 | Back to browse issues page

 3- Department of Internal Medicine, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.

-4- Social Determinant of Health Research Center, Mashhad University of Medical Sciences, Mashhad, Iran. , tehranih@mums.ac.ir
+4- Social Determinant of Health Research Center, Mashhad University of Medical Sciences, Mashhad, Iran. & Department of Health Education and Health Promotion, School of Health, Mashhad University of Medical Sciences, Mashhad, Iran. , tehranih@mums.ac.ir

-Conclusions: Among the strategies of self-regulation theory, evaluation and judgment of performance, goal setting, and self-monitoring were the most effective predictors of sleep quality in older adults.
-Therefore, it is recommended to design appropriate interventions aimed at empowering older adults to promote their health and improve their sleep quality, focusing on these factors and emphasizing the predictive strategies of self-regulation theory.
+Conclusion Based on the self-regulation theory, evaluation and judgment of behavior, goal setting, and self-monitoring are the predictors of sleep quality in Iranian older adults.
+Therefore, it is recommended to design appropriate interventions aimed at improving the sleep quality of older adults by focusing on these factors.

 Type of Study: Research | Subject: gerontology